 or available locally via: info '(coreutils) uname invocation'

-If you have thoughts or questions about how to locate your kernel version or any other information about your server, simply open a ticket with us at email@example.com, give us a call at 800-580-4985 or, open a chat with us to speak to one of our Level 3 Support Admins or a Solutions Advisor today!
+If you have thoughts or questions about how to get your kernel version or any other information about your server, consult your web hosting support team.
+If you are a Liquid Web customer, simply open a ticket with us at firstname.lastname@example.org, give us a call at 800-580-4985 or, open a chat with us to speak to one of our Level 3 Support Admins.
+If you are not a customer, speak to a Solutions Advisor today!

 Video authored by Justin Palmer.